โ€œWhatโ€™s on your newsfeed is feeding your mind.โ€ โ€• Jay Shetty, Think Like a Monk: Train Your Mind for Peace and Purpose Every Day

 description:

-"I'm a Theoretical Computational Chemist & Algorithm Enthusiast from India.
+"I'm a Theoretical Computational Materials Scientist & Algorithm Enthusiast from India.
 If you subscribe to this RSS feed you will receive updates and summaries of my new posts about computational chemistry, programming and stuff.",

 site: context.site,